Key Takeaways

 Pick a destination that's a celebration, not a bachelor / bachelorette party.
 The distinction matters.
 Engagement trips are usually mixed-gender (couple plus close friends), often include parents or in-laws, and lean toward food, scenery, and shared experience over heavy nightlife.
 The destinations that work: Napa, Sonoma, Charleston, Savannah, Sedona, Park City off-season, Lake Como, Amalfi Coast in shoulder season, Lisbon, Tulum, Costa Rica's Pacific coast.
 The destinations that don't typically: Vegas (too bachelor-party-adjacent), Cancún spring-break zones, anywhere with a club-heavy nightlife reputation.

 Group size: 4-12.
 Below 4 and it's effectively a couples weekend; above 12 and it's effectively a destination wedding pre-event.
-The sweet spot is 6-10 — the engaged couple plus 4-8 of their closest combined friends or family.
+The sweet spot is 6-10.
+The engaged couple plus 4-8 of their closest combined friends or family.

 Lead time 4-6 months.
 Engagement trips are usually planned in the few months after the engagement and before the wedding planning gets serious.
 4-6 months is enough for everyone to lock the calendar without it becoming a months-long ordeal.

 Money: each guest pays own way.
 The couple shouldn't bear the cost of the friends' trip.
 Each attendee books own flight and own room; shared dinners are split or alternated.
-The exception: if the trip is being organized by one set of parents as a celebration gift, the parents may cover lodging and one anchor dinner — but flights are still individual.
+The exception: if the trip is being organized by one set of parents as a celebration gift, the parents may cover lodging and one anchor dinner.
+But flights are still individual.

 Lodging: one property, multiple rooms or a villa.
 The right pattern for 6-10 attendees is either a property where everyone books a room (boutique hotel with a small block), or a single villa with bedrooms for each couple / individual.
 The villa pattern works especially well for engagement trips because the shared kitchen and living areas support the celebratory dynamic.